 - Implement BMPs. - Water drafting sites for dust abatement on roads will occur at designated sites for that purpose.
 Erosion-control measures will be employed on the access and/or main road to prevent water leakage from causing stream sedimentation.
 Hazardous material spill prevention and containment equipment will be present on water trucks.
-Water trucks and pumping equipment will be in a well-maintained condition, free of fluid leaks, and have hoses in good operating condition. - Refueling and maintenance of project motorized equipment, including helicopters, will occur at least 200 feet away from any channel (USFS 2003). - Mulch or slash any skid trails on slopes over 35 percent. - The new temporary roads will be closed (hydrologically restored) at project completion.
+Water trucks and pumping equipment will be in a well-maintained condition, free of fluid leaks, and have hoses in good operating condition. - Refueling and maintenance of project motorized equipment, including helicopters, will occur at least 200 feet away from any channel (USFS 2003). - Mulch or slash any skid trails on slopes over 35 percent.
+Slash or certified straw will be placed on them to achieve a 70-80 percent soil cover. - The new temporary roads will be closed (hydrologically restored) at project completion.
 The temporary roads will be outsloped (as necessary), covered with slash (if needed), and blocked after use (prior to the first winter after use).
 Road closure includes obliteration (recontouring) of temporary road segments; removal of berms and fills, any constructed stream crossing (none anticipated), tillage or scarification of compacted areas, waterbars, and slash or mulch cover of disturbed areas to 70 percent. - Apply erosion control measures to the new temporary roads and former logging access routes that will be used during the project.